-In this Mobil’Idées largely devoted to Seat, we could obviously have found one of the models offered for sale by the Sociedad Española de Automóviles de Turismo during the ’50s, ’60s or ’70s… which in fact came down to make you discover adaptations of many Fiats of the time, from the moment Seat had indeed seen the light of day with the help of the Italian giant.
+In this Mobil’Idées largely devoted to Seat, we might obviously have found one of the models offered for sale by the Sociedad Española de Automóviles de Turismo during the ’50s, ’60s or ’70s… which in fact came down to make you discover adaptations of many Fiats of the time, from the moment Seat had indeed seen the light of day with the help of the Italian giant.
 Until the beginning of the 1980s, with a few exceptions, Seat’s history was therefore not fundamentally interesting…

 And hello from Seat, it was coming from Volkswagen!
 The German group indeed becomes a commercial and industrial partner of the Spaniards.
 And if some Audi and Volkswagen were going to be built in the Seat factories, a first original model finally appeared in 1984: the Ibiza!
 Finally, original, more or less, because the project that was to lead to the Ibiza had initially been refused for the second generation of the VW Golf!

 The look of the Ibiza, well in tune with the times, we owe it to the Italdesign company of a certain Giorgietto Giugiaro, who started from a platform of… Fiat Ritmo!
 Or when history tends to repeat itself… Presented at the Paris Motor Show, it immediately hit the mark, attracting a young clientele, who clearly had a lot of sun in their heads.
-It is even worth talking about an incredible Success Story, since Seat was to produce more than 1,342,000 first-generation Ibizas.
+It is even worth talking regarding an incredible Success Story, since Seat was to produce more than 1,342,000 first-generation Ibizas.

 Among the elements explaining the success of the Ibiza, there is another collaboration to discover… under the hood!
 Here is indeed a little something that was going to make all the difference: a mechanics… System Porsche!
 Useless however to imagine any block of the famous German manufacturer, this one having more simply collaborated in the development of the engines and gearbox of the Ibiza.
 Better, to be able to include the mention ‘System Porsche’ on its engines, Seat had to pay at the time the sum, certainly modest, of 7 deutsche marks to Porsche… by Ibiza sold!
 But on the image level, it was just great…